xiurongy3506/github-tutorial/README.md

 ---
 ## Repository Setup
 ### **- Making a Repository (repo) and initialize git**
 _Directory: Folder_

 _Repository: When git is initialized, folders are called repo_

+_Working Directory: where you'll be doing all the work: creating, editing, deleting and organizing files_

+_Staging Area: where you'll list changes you make to the working directory_

 1. Go to your github account that you have created.
 On the upper right hand corner, click the "+" sign and create a new respository.
     * <img src="https://raw.githubusercontent.com/xiurongy3506/github-tutorial/8f648e44f52da650741f26163ba486b0cb25b7db/make%20repo.PNG" id="c9.io" alt="" />